steaks/codeducky/blogs/CollectionEquals.md

 }
 </pre>

 While casting is always unsavory, this optimization can make a huge difference in performance because in many real cases we can expect that this will be called with non-lazy collections.
 Cast-free alternatives (such as defining an overload of CollectionEquals() that operates on ICollection) tend to equally or more verbose, and also fail to apply the optimization in cases where one of the arguments is a materialized collection at runtime but has a static type of IEnumerable.
-This is likely why the cast strategy is used by <a href="http://referencesource.microsoft.com/#System.Core/System/Linq/Enumerable.cs,41ef9e39e54d0d0b">Enumerable.Count</a>.
+This is likely why a very similar cast strategy is also used by <a href="http://referencesource.microsoft.com/#System.Core/System/Linq/Enumerable.cs,41ef9e39e54d0d0b">Enumerable.Count</a>.

 <h2 id="build-probe-choice">Choosing the Build and Probe Sides</h2>